 - 2.3 In accordance with the Council's constitution a petition of 200 signatures relating to a local matter which affects no more than two wards is sufficient to trigger a debate at full Council. - 2.4 However, Members are advised the Council will have to consider and debate the content of a draft local plan once it has been prepared, potentially later this year.
-That debate will have to consider the allocation of many development sites, potentially including sites in the Green Belt.
-Further petitions may well be submitted as the local plan is prepared.
+That debate will have to consider the allocation of many development sites.
+A petition with similar intentions has previously been reported to Council on 3rd February 2016, with regard to land at Manor Lane, Slyne-with-Hest/Bolton-le-Sands that has also been identified consideration in the same October 2015 local plan consultation.
+Council resolved that full consideration of the issue be deferred until a draft Local Plan is debated in due course.
+The council's officers are well aware of the need to consider many constraints on the development of land before advising council if it is suitable for development.
+This work is currently ongoing.
+Further petitions may well be submitted as the local plan's preparation continues.
 It is advised that any detailed consideration of individual sites should only be as part of that wider debate.
 The council will then need to consult on the draft Local Plan.